Charles Becker Pays the Price

 Some of the most damaging information was the fact that Becker was near the Hotel Metropole twenty minutes before the murder.
 The July 20, 1912 edition of the New York Tribune carried an artist rendering of the scene.

 Charles Becker was executed on July 30, 1915 at Sing Sing Prison.
-His strong body and botched electrocution made his execution extremely painful.
 Charles Whitman had been elected Governor and refused to commute Becker’s sentence.
+Becker’s strong body and a botched electrocution made his execution extremely painful.
+Becker was shocked several times before he died.